 Take a moment to assess your real lifestyle:

-• Are you holding onto business suits when you now work remotely?
+• Are you still holding onto business suits now that you work remotely?

 • Do you have drawers full of gym clothes but prefer walking in your neighborhood?